Death and state funeral of the Duke of Wellington: Service

 St Paul's had been filled with a huge congregation; various sources give figures of 10,000 12,000 to 15,000 or 20,000.
 No thought had been given to directing people to their seats and serious crush accidents were only narrowly avoided in the temporary passages and stairways behind the wooden galleries.
-The printed orders of service were given to the choirboys to distribute, who being unable access the packed upper galleries, scatterd them about the lower seats resulting in a general scramble.
+The printed orders of service were given to the choirboys to distribute, who being unable access the packed upper galleries, scattered them about the lower seats resulting in a general scramble.
 Those who had too many service sheets screwed them up into balls and threw them up to those seated above.
 On the arrival of the funeral car, the mechanism to rotate and dismount the bier and coffin failed and it took an hour to solve the problem.
-Meanwhile, the great west door of the cathedral was left open to the cold wind, to the distress of the elderly Chelsea Pesioners standing close by.
+Meanwhile, the great west door of the cathedral was left open to the cold wind, to the distress of the elderly Chelsea Pensioners standing close by.

-The entrance procession, when it finally got underway, was accompanied by Psalms 39 and 90, set to a chant written by the duke's father, the Earl of Mornington, and sung by the combined choirs of St Paul's, Westminster Abbey and the Chapel Royal, a total of 120 men and boys.
+The entrance procession, when it finally got underway, was accompanied by Psalms 39 and 90, set to a chant written by the Duke's father, Garret Wesley, 1st Earl of Mornington, and sung by the combined choirs of St Paul's, Westminster Abbey and the Chapel Royal, a total of 120 men and boys.
 An orchestra was seated in a gallery by the organ. the procession was headed by the clergy, led by the Bishop of London, Charles James Blomfield and the Dean of St Paul's, Henry Hart Milman.
-The bier was preceded by heralds carrying the duke's armorial bearings and military representatives of the allied nations carrying his batons.
+The bier was preceded by heralds carrying the Duke's armorial bearings and military representatives of the allied nations carrying his batons.
 Alongside were senior British general officers acting as pall-bearers and it was followed by his eldest son, Arthur Wellesley, 2nd Duke of Wellington, in a long mourning cloak, the train of which was carried by his young nephews, acting as pages.